warpdotdev/warp-cli-survey/README.md

 curl -s https://raw.githubusercontent.com/warpdotdev/warp-cli-survey/master/install.sh | bash && /tmp/dsurvey
 ```

-# How the survey looks like
+# Here's what the survey looks like
 ![Screenshot of survey](./survey_screenshot.gif)

 # What is Warp?